Limits on Clustering and Smooth Quintessence from the EFTofLSS: Biased tracers with exact time dependence in clustering quintessence

 where $P_{11}(k,a)$ is the time-dependent linear power spectrum for the adiabatic mode, $k_\textsc{m}\lesssim \knl$ is the comoving wavenumber which controls the bias derivative expansion, and ${n}_g$ is the background galaxy number density.
 In the first line, we have the linear power spectrum in redshift space.
 In the second and third line, we have the $P_{13}$ and $P_{22}$ contributions of the loop and in the fourth and fifth line we have the counterterms and stochastic terms, respectively.

-Finally, the power spectrum is IR-resummed following~\cite{Senatore:2014vja,Senatore:2017pbn,Lewandowski:2018ywf,DAmico:2020kxu}: {as quintessence is comoving with dark matter, the same equations hold}.
+Finally, the power spectrum is IR-resummed following~\cite{Senatore:2014vja,Senatore:2017pbn,Lewandowski:2018ywf,DAmico:2020kxu}.
+Since quintessence is comoving with dark matter, the equations for the IR-resummation only change by a shift $P_{11}(k,a)\rightarrow \mG(a)^2 P_{11}(k,a)$ \footnote{The additional factors of $\mG$ come from the integral over the velocity, when expressing the displacement field in terms of the overdensity\bea s^{(1)j}(a) = \int^a \fr{da'}{a'^2 H(a')}v^{(1)j}(a'). \eea This integral, which is explicitly computed for the flow terms in Eq.~\eqref{appendix-flow}, results in $s^{(1)j}(a)= - \mG(a) \fr{\d^j}{\d^2}\delta^{(1)}$.}.
 We then apply corrections to take into account the Alcock-Pacszynski effect~\cite{Alcock:1979mp}, window functions~\cite{Beutler:2018vpe}, and fiber collisions~\cite{Hahn:2016kiy}.

 In Fig.~\ref{fig:pk}, we show the difference between the one-loop galaxy power spectrum multipoles $\ell=0,2$ evaluated in different cosmologies: $\Lambda$CDM, $w$CDM and clustering quintessence, for $w=-0.95$ and $w=-1.05$.
 We also show the difference between the evaluation with and without the EdS approximation for clustering quintessence.
 It is apparent that the difference between $w$CDM and clustering quintessence is important with respect to the BOSS error bars.
 The difference between the evaluation with and without the EdS approximation for clustering quintessence is clearly important, especially in the monopole.
 Given how large the differences in the power spectrum are, we expect to see differences at the level of the posteriors of the cosmological and EFT parameters.